 After the initial gains of the Russian army, the Chechen rebels demonstrated a fierce resistance in Grozny, and thousands of Russian troops died and many more Chechen civilians were killed during almost two years of heavy fighting.
 In August 1996, Grozny was retaken by the Chechen rebels after a year of Russian occupation, and a cease-fire was declared.
 In 1997, the last humiliated Russian troops left Chechnya.
 Despite a peace agreement that left Chechnya a de facto independent state, Chechnya remained officially part of Russia.

-In 1999, Yeltsin's government ordered a second invasion of Chechnya after bombings in Moscow and other cities were linked to Chechen militants.
-Russian Prime Minister Vladimir Putin, Yeltsin's handpicked successor as Russian leader, said of the Chechen terrorists, "we will rub them out, even in the toilet."
+In 1999, Yeltsin’s government ordered a second invasion of Chechnya after Russian authorities asserted that bombings in Moscow and other cities were linked to Chechen militants.
+Then-Prime Minister Vladimir Putin led the military response against Chechnya.
+Putin, Yeltsin’s handpicked successor as Russian leader, said of the Chechen terrorists, “we will rub them out, even in the toilet.”
 In 2000, President Putin escalated Russian military involvement in Chechnya after terrorist bombings in Russian cities continued.
-In this second round of post-Soviet fighting in Chechnya, the Russian army has been accused of many atrocities in its efforts to suppress Chechen militancy.
-A peace agreement remains elusive.
+In this second round of post-Soviet fighting in Chechnya, the Russian army was accused of many atrocities in its efforts to suppress Chechen militancy.